How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 Do Rice Cookers Use Less Water?

-Related read How to Reheat Leftover Rice in a Rice Cooker
+Learn How to Reheat Leftover Rice in a Rice Cooker

 What Else Can Be Cooked in a Rice Cooker?

-Learn how to steam food in a rice cooker in this article How to steam in a Hamilton Beach Rice Cooker.
+Learn how to steam food in a rice cooker in this article, How to steam in a Hamilton Beach Rice Cooker.

 Why Would You Want a Rice Cooker?

-On the fence about whether or not you should purchase a rice cooker?
+Are you on the fence about whether or not you should purchase a rice cooker?
 The benefits of a rice cooker are:

-- Set and forget – add ingredients choose cook time and wait for the result
+- Set and forget – add ingredients, choose cook time, and wait for the result

 - The thermostat prevents rice from burning and sticking.
 Sticking and burning of rice can occur even when you are watching rice cooking in a pot on the stovetop!